 Welcome to the New York State Public Health Association's Policy and Advocacy Page.
 We appreciate your interest in health policy and hope that you will join us as we strive to make New York State the healthiest state in the country.
 NYSPHA's policy and advocacy agenda is developed and led by the Policy and Advocacy Committee (PAC).
 For more information or to get involved contact firstname.lastname@example.org.

-Current NYSPHA New York State Policy and Advocacy Alerts
+Current NYSPHA New York State Policy and Advocacy Actions and Alerts